 Before students may collect data, they are required to undergo online, human subject training in preparation for submitting proposals to the UALR Institutional Review Board.
 Students are mentored through problem identification, research design, literature review, instrument construction, data collection and analysis, manuscript preparation using APA style, publication and presentations in professional venues.

 At the conclusion of the research project, students are invited to showcase their work in the Undergraduate Research Expo.
 This is an annual event that was developed specifically for UALR undergraduate students.
-For more information about the Expo, go to UALR Undergraduate Research Expo for more information.
+For more information about the Expo, go to UALR Student Research Expo for more information.

 Students interested in taking this independent study should contact their IEP faculty advisor for more information.